Fact-checked

 • workers of metallurgical enterprises;

-• workers engaged in processing grain, cotton and paper production and others.
+• workers engaged in the processing of grain, cotton and paper production, and others.

-The third risk factor is repeated acute respiratory viral infections (ARVI), also contributing to the violation of the purifying and protective function of the bronchi, the dissemination of bronchial mucosa by pathogenic and opportunistic microorganisms that initiate a chronic inflammatory process in the bronchi.
-In patients with already developed COPD, repeated SARS accelerate the occurrence of impaired ventilation and the formation of bronchial obstructive syndrome and respiratory failure.
+The third risk factor is repeated acute respiratory viral infections (ARVI), which also contribute to the disruption of the cleansing and protective function of the bronchi, seeding the bronchial mucosa with pathogenic and opportunistic microorganisms that initiate a chronic inflammatory process in the bronchi.
+In patients with already developed COPD, repeated ARVI accelerates the occurrence of pulmonary ventilation disorders and the formation of broncho-obstructive syndrome and respiratory failure.

-An essential role is also played by the hereditary predisposition to the onset of chronic obstructive pulmonary disease.
-At present, the only proven and well-studied genetically determined pathology leading to the onset of COPD is the deficiency of a1-antitrypsin, which leads to the development of emphysema and chronic obstructive syndrome.
-Nevertheless, this genetic deficit among patients with chronic obstructive bronchitis and COPD occurs in less than 1% of cases.
-Most likely, there are other genetic defects that have not yet been studied, which contribute to the formation of bronchial obstructive syndrome, emphysema of the lungs and the development of respiratory failure.
-This is indicated, in particular, by the fact that far from all smokers or having professional harms is formed COPD.
+Hereditary predisposition to chronic obstructive pulmonary disease also plays a significant role.
+Currently, the only proven and well-studied genetic pathology leading to the development of COPD is a1-antitrypsin deficiency, which leads to the development of pulmonary emphysema and chronic obstructive syndrome.
+However, this genetic deficiency among patients with chronic obstructive bronchitis and COPD occurs in less than 1% of cases.
+Most likely, there are other, as yet unstudied, genetic defects that contribute to the formation of broncho-obstructive syndrome, pulmonary emphysema and the development of respiratory failure.
+This is indicated, in particular, by the fact that not all smokers or those who have occupational hazards develop COPD.

-In addition to the factors listed, the membership of the male sex, the age of 40-50 years, the violation of the local and general immune system, the bronchial hyperreactivity to various irritating and damaging factors, and some others seem to be of some importance, although the role of many of these factors in the onset COPD has not yet been proven.
+In addition to the listed factors, a certain significance is apparently attached to being male, age 40-50 years, disorders of the local and general immune system, hyperreactivity of the bronchi to various irritating and damaging factors and some others, although the role of many of these factors in the development of COPD has not yet been proven.

-A list of some risk factors for developing COPD, given in the standards of the European Respiratory Society (ERS, GOLD, 2000).
+A list of some risk factors for the development of COPD, given in the standards of the European Respiratory Society (ERS, GOLD, 2000).

 Risk factors for COPD (according to ERS, GOLD, 2000)